thejohnkelly/week_15_homework/Homework_Week 15_SubmissionFile.md

 1. What is the process called that cleans and scrubs user input in order to prevent it from exploiting security holes by proactively modifying user input.

-Answer:
+Answer: Input sanitization

 2. Name the process that tests user and application-supplied input.
 The process is designed to prevent malformed data from entering a data information system by verifying user input meets a specific set of criteria (i.e. a string that does not contain standalone single quotation marks).

-Answer:
+Answer: Input validation

 3. **Secure SDLC** is the process of ensuring security is built into web applications throughout the entire software development life cycle.
 Name three reasons why organization might fail at producing secure web applications.

-Answer: Input sanitization
+Answer: Cost, employee incompetence, or possibly security system failures

 4. How might an attacker exploit the `robots.txt` file on a web server?